crossxwill/spurious_regression/README.md

 ```

 ```
-## [1] 0.95
+## [1] 1
 ```

-Based on the simulation, `detectSpuriousRegCV` correctly found the spurious regression 95% of the time with `h=1`.
+Based on the simulation, `detectSpuriousRegCV` correctly found the spurious regression 100% of the time with `h=1`.
 When detecting spurious regression with cross-validation, always set `h=1`.

 # Further work

 1. How does `detectSpuriousRegCV` perform on very long non-stationary time series (n > 1000)?

-2. Could we modify the naive model to include drift and trend?
+2. What if $y$ and $x$ are independent random walks with no drift and no trend?
+Would `detectSpuriousRegCV` perform well?

 3. How does `detectSpuriousRegCV`perform on co-integrated time series?
+Stationary time series?

 4. How does `detectSpuriousRegCV` benchmark against popular co-integration tests like Engle-Granger and Phillips–Ouliaris?

+5. What if $y$ and $x$ both have integration order > 1?
+Would `detectSpuriousRegCV` perform well?